0kage-eth/hardhat-basics/notes/HARDHAT-NETWORK-HELPERS.md

 -   takes snapshot of blockchain state as on current block
 -   returns an object with a `restore` method that can be used to reset network to state in snapshot

+Refer to `useSnapshot` example in [hardhat-helper-examples.ts](../scripts/hardhat-network-helpers-testing.ts)

+## Fixtures

+`loadFixture(<fixture>)`

+-   Fixtures is useful in tests for setting up desired state of network
+-   Executes given function and takes snapshot of blockchain (notice how fixtures builds on top of snapshot)
+-   Upon subsequent calls to loadFixture() with same function, rather than executing function again, blockchain will be restored to that snapshot
+-   _Don't use loadfixture with anonymous function - can't take snapshot in this case & function executes everytime_
+-   Correct usage `loadFixture(deployTokens)`, Incorrect usage: `loadFixture(async()=> {...})`
+-   fixture is function that will be executed once & whose snapshot will be captures - this should always be a named function

+Refer to `useFixture` example in [hardhat-helper-examples.ts](../scripts/hardhat-network-helpers-testing.ts)